openebs-archive/openebs-docs/docs/FAQ.md

 The OpenEBS architecture is an example of Container Attached Storage (CAS).
 These approaches containerize the storage controller, called IO controllers, and underlying storage targets, called “replicas”, allowing an orchestrator such as Kubernetes to automate the management of storage.
 Benefits include automation of management, delegation of responsibility to developer teams, and the granularity of the storage policies which in turn can improve performance.

-## Why ‘OpenEBS_logical_size’ and ‘OpenEBS_actual_used’ are showing in different size?
+## Why `OpenEBS_logical_size` and `OpenEBS_actual_used` are showing in different size?

-The ‘OpenEBS_logical_size’ and ‘OpenEBS_actual_used’ will start showing different sizes when there are replica node restarts and internal snapshots are created for synchronizing replicas.
+The `OpenEBS_logical_size` and `OpenEBS_actual_used` parameters will start showing different sizes when there are replica node restarts and internal snapshots are created for synchronizing replicas.

+## What must be the disk mount status on Node for provisioning OpenEBS volume?

+OpenEBS have two storage Engines, Jiva and cStor which can be used to provision volume.
+Jiva requires the disk to be mounted (i.e., attached, formatted with a filesystem and mounted). cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes and no need of format these disks.

+## What are different device paths excluded by NDM?

+NDM is excluding following device path to avoid from creating cStor pools.
+This configuration is added under *Configmap* for *node-disk-manager-config*.

+- `/dev/loop` - loop devices.
+- `/dev/fd` - file descriptors.
+- `/dev/sr` - CD-ROM devices.
+- `/dev/ram` - ramdisks.
+- `/dev/dm` -lvm.
+- `/dev/md` -multiple device ( software RAID devices).

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->

 <script>
    (function(h,o,t,j,a,r){
        h.hj=h.hj||function(){(h.hj.q=h.hj.q||[]).push(arguments)};